wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 Wazuh API seems to be down
 --------------------------

 This issue means that your Wazuh API might be unavailable.
-Check the status of the Wazuh manager to check is the service is active:
+Check the status of the Wazuh manager to check if the service is active:

 .. tabs::